alejandrovega44/CSCE-438-Twitify/README.md

 3) In the Web directory download the code from git with the following line:

 		sudo git clone https://github.com/alejandrovega44/CSCE-438-Twitify

+4) Change the current directory to CSCE-438-Twitify/Twitify and enter the following lines:

+	sudo chmod +x Twitify.py
+	sudo chmod +x playlist.py

+5) Open Twitify.py and enter your Twitter API auth tokens

-4) In the far left of your koding session, click on koding-vm-x and click on you assinged urls.
+6) In the far left of your koding session, click on koding-vm-x and click on you assinged urls.
 Enter the following url:

 		http://"Your Assigned Url"/CSCE-438-Twitify/Twitify/

-5) Play around with it
+6) Play around with it